screwdriver-cd/guide/docs/user-guide/configuration/stages.md

 # Stages

-The configuration of stages is employed to categorize one or more jobs that execute steps to achieve a similar objective.
-For instance, jobs such as `ci-deploy`, `ci-test`, and `ci-certify` can be grouped together under a stage named integration.
+Stages can be used to categorize one or more jobs that have steps with similar objectives.
+For instance, jobs `ci-deploy`, `ci-test`, and `ci-certify` can be grouped together under a stage named `integration`.

 #### Example